-- have acquired an understanding of the main concepts related to the structure and properties of materials and the experimental approaches used to reveal these concepts;
+- acquired an understanding of the main principles related to the processing, structure and properties of materials and the experimental approaches used to reveal these concepts;

-- have mastered good experimental practice and be confidant in laboratory techniques;
+- learned good experimental practice and be confident in a range of simple laboratory techniques;

 These include lectures, practicals and demonstrations, supervisions and extensive use of dedicated software packages.

 completion of on-line worksheets related to each practical class;